mateuszpach/GRAPH-moment/README.md

-# GRAPH-moment
+# GRAPH moment
 <img src="src/main/resources/img/logo.svg" width="350">

 ## About
-GRAPH-moment is a desktop app providing an easy way to create graphs visual representations in just a moment.
+GRAPH moment is a desktop app providing an easy way to create graphs visual representations in just a moment.

 <kbd>